 This site reflects the impact that the First World War had on Wales – and the impact Wales had on the First World War.
-Over the coming months and years, it will reflect how the people of Wales will be commemorating this important centenary through information provided by individuals, communities and organisations in Wales.
+Details of how the people of Wales commemorated this important centenary through information provided by individuals, communities and organisations can be found on this website.

-The Welsh Government’s intention is to deliver an inclusive Framework Programme with national events and exhibitions.
-These will be accompanied by community-based activities, and educational projects and programmes.
-The Museums, Archives and Libraries Division, Welsh Government, is developing this framework in consultation with a Centenary Programme Board.
-The Board is chaired by the First Minister’s Expert Adviser on the First World War, Professor Sir Deian Hopkin and has representatives from relevant organisations.
+The Welsh Government aimed to deliver an inclusive Framework Programme with national events and exhibitions.
+These were accompanied by community-based activities, and educational projects and programmes.
+The Culture and Sport Division of Welsh Government developed the framework in consultation with the Centenary Programme Board.
+The Board was chaired by the First Minister’s Expert Adviser on the First World War, Professor Sir Deian Hopkin and had representatives from relevant organisations.

 For more information about the Cymru’n Cofio Wales Remembers 1914 – 1918 Partners please view here

-Commemorative activity in Wales is being developed by the Welsh Government in partnership with key organisations across Wales.
-The Framework Programme for the Commemoration in Wales 2014-2018 sets out the Welsh Government’s vision and approach for the centenary and outlines some of the key events that are planned for the commemoration period from 2014 to 2018.
+Commemorative activity in Wales was developed by the Welsh Government in partnership with key organisations across Wales.
+The Framework Programme for the Commemoration in Wales 2014-2018 set out the Welsh Government’s vision and approach to the centenary and outlines some of the key events which took place across the commemoration period.

 To see the Cymru’n Cofio Wales Remembers 1914-1918 Framework Programme click here.

-The brochure is the first in a series of annual publications which will detail the First World War Centenary commemorative events that will take place in Wales, or further afield if relevant to Wales.
-It also contains in-depth articles about various commemorative events and projects.
+The brochure was the first in a series of annual publications which detailed the First World War Centenary commemorative events which took place in Wales, and further afield if relevant to Wales.
+Each publication also featured in-depth articles about various commemorative events and projects.

 To see the Cymru’n Cofio Wales Remembers 1914-1918 Programme 2017 click here